Barbara Allen - live 4:250:00/4:25

 Paul's solo album The Drowned Lover and Other Dark Tales draws on his love of traditional folk songs with strong stories and his ability to bring all kinds of musicians and influences together in striking ways.
 The band build on that, drawing on folklore, world music, indie rock, funk and jazz to make a glorious sound that veers from quiet acoustic textures to full-blooded rock and electronica.
 Live they play everything on the album and a few surprising cover versions about life, death, joy and disappointment.

-Paul James is a singer and musician from Newbury.
-He also plays with folk legends Blowzabella, and his European band Evening Star.
-He composed and performed the music for the critically acclaimed "Comus" at Shakepeare's Globe Theatre, London in 2016 and you occasionally hear his music on TV and in documentaries.
+Paul James is a singer and musician from Newbury, England.
+He also plays with folk legends Blowzabella.
+He composed and performed the music for the critically acclaimed "Comus" at Shakepeare's Globe Theatre, London in 2016 and you occasionally hear his music on TV and in film documentaries.

 Fiona Barrow is a Bristol based violinist who trained classically until she defected to follow her love of traditional and world music and theatre.
 She has worked as street performer across Europe with Tragic Roundabout, Fiasco di Casino and Swervy World and toured with the Doppelgänger Gypsy Orchestra.
 Her theatre work includes stints with Kneehigh Theatre, Travelling Lights award- winning show ʻInto The Westʼ on Broadway and the critically acclaimed 'Comus' at Shakepeare's Globe with Paul James.

 Emma Holbrook is a drummer, percussionist and film maker based in Bristol.
 Being passionate about all kinds of music, she plays everything from swing to funk, soul, blues, folk and flamenco.
 She also plays percussion and composes music for contemporary dance classes and performance.